javaScriptKampala/react-hands/README.md

 # 🧤 React Hands

-> By Hussein Kizz, First Beta Release v1.0.0
+> By Hussein Kizz, First Beta Release v1.0.5

 React's Own Hands Touching State The Easiest Way!

 Unlike others, react hands focuses on easiness and takes a shorthand approach to managing state in your react applications by using react's built in hooks mainly useContext and useReducer which are pretty handy by the way, and also emphasize a single source of truth or global state philosophy to allow managing state at scale a breeze, though local state approach is also supported intuitively.
 And with that said, `react-hands` is a lightweight, simple and easiest to use state management library to help you manage your application's state without having to learn that much anything new, as the library provides a `StoreProvider` wrapper component and a `useStore` hook for accessing and updating the state just as you would almost do it with react itself, resulting into a simillar and easy to use state management pattern.

+## Key Features

+- 👐 Open Source
+- 🤏 Light Weight
+- 👌 As Easy As useState()
+- 👏 Typscript Support
+- 🙏 No Boilerplate
+- ✌️ Full Of Handies!

 ## Installation